 Our other 2 accounts are held with Ally Bank.
 They are all online savings accounts and have no monthly maintenance fees.
 You earn interest on your money, get unlimited deposits and there is no minimum balance required.
 The downside to these accounts is that you only get 6 transactions (withdrawals) per statement cycle.
 To be honest, this really isn't an issue for the accounts that we have with them.

-- Check out CIT Bank for high-interest savings accounts.
+- Check out CIT Bank for high-interest savings accounts and online banking.

 How Do We Manage All of Our Cards?